godoffate/Mall_Customers_Segementation/README.md

 Spending Score (1-100): A score reflecting customer spending behavior and habits.

 ## Purpose
-The primary objective of this analysis is to employ K-Means Clustering to segment customers based on their attributes and behavior.
-By effectively segmenting customers, we aim to gain valuable insights into their preferences and habits.
+The primary objective of this analysis is to employ both K-Means Clustering and Decision Tree techniques to segment customers based on their attributes and behavior.
+By effectively segmenting customers using these two methods, we aim to gain valuable insights into their preferences and habits.
 These insights can be leveraged to tailor marketing strategies, ultimately enhancing customer satisfaction and optimizing business operations.

 ## Notebook Highlights